Famoto/Whispurr/DesignDecisions.md

 **Justification:** Under the zero-knowledge model, the server possesses no information that could compromise user privacy or message confidentiality.
 Provided that all cryptographic protocols are correctly implemented and the server does not engage in side-channel data collection.

-## 5.2 Sigsum Integration for Tamper-Resistant Key Storage

-**Design Decision:** Whispurr integrates Sigsum to store Identity Keys (IK_pub) and Signed Prekeys (SPK_pub) in an append-only log, accompanied by cryptographic inclusion proofs.

-**Rationale and Cryptographic Justification:**

-- **Tamper Evidence:** Sigsum's append-only nature ensures that any unauthorized modifications to the key storage are detectable, preserving the integrity of the public keys.

-- **Transparency and Trust:** Cryptographic inclusion proofs allow clients to verify the authenticity and consistency of the stored keys, fostering trust in the key distribution mechanism.

-- **Decentralization of Trust:** By utilizing a tamper-resistant log, Whispurr minimizes reliance on a single trusted server entity, distributing trust across the cryptographic proofs provided by Sigsum.

-**Justification:** The security of the Sigsum integration relies on the collision resistance and append-only properties of the underlying hash function used in the log.
-Any attempt to alter stored keys without detection would require finding a collision or breaking the hash function's properties, which is computationally infeasible.

 # 6. Comparison Whispurr vs Signal

 **User Identification**